Aeolidia loui

 Aeolidia loui is a species of sea slugs, an aeolid nudibranch, a marine gastropod mollusc in the family Aeolidiidae.
 It has been regarded as the same species as the NE Atlantic Aeolidia papillosa but is now known to be a distinct species.
 Common names include shaggy mouse nudibranch, and shag-rug nudibranch.

 Distribution

 This nudibranch species was described from the intertidal region at Duxbury Reef, Marin County, California.
-It is known from Cape Arago, Oregon, to San Diego, California, USA on the Pacific Coast of North America.
+It is known from Cape Arago, Oregon, to San Diego, California, on the Pacific coast of North America.

 Description

 Aeolidia loui can be easily identified by its large number of flattened cerata on its body except for a triangular area that extends from the rhinophores to the mid dorsum.
 The cerata vary in color from grey to white and sometimes pink, orange, or green hues, depending on the species of anemone it has been feeding on.
 The rhinophores are warty in living animals.